omec-project/gnbsim/README.md

 ## Step 3: Run gNBSim

     If you want to run gNBSim as a standalone tool then deploy gNBSim using helm charts.
-If you want to run gNBSim along with other SD-Core Network Functions then you AIAB to deploy all network functions including gNBSim.
+If you want to run gNBSim along with other SD-Core Network Functions then use AIAB to deploy all network functions including gNBSim.

     1. Clone AIAB
     2. Run "make 5gc"
     3. Trigger call flow testing using following commands

-    Enter gnbsim pod using kubectl exec command run following commands,
+    Enter gnbsim pod using kubectl exec command and run following commands,

     $ ./gnbsim